vedenev/xgboost_use_example/README.md

 First I found that in train.csv last categorical feature is equal to target (if apply some redesignation)
 That is why I drop this feature as it does not add any information.
 Then I found that dataset is balanced.
-Then I found that there is no ommisions in train.csv but it exist in test.csv
+Then I found that there is no ommisions in train.csv but it exists in test.csv
-Then I install xgboost and trained XGBClassifier() on train.csv
+Then I installed xgboost and trained XGBClassifier() on train.csv
-Made test of the model with 5-fold cross-validation on train.csv
+Then I made test of the model with 5-fold cross-validation on train.csv
 I found that all 5 accuracies are almost same.
-This mean that there is no any heterogeneity in the dataset.
+This means that there is no any heterogeneity in the dataset.
-Then I traned an all train.csv.
+Then I trained at all train.csv.
-Then I filed ommisions in test.csv with mean values.
+Then I filled ommisions in test.csv with mean values.
 Then I found accuracy on test.csv
 The result is 0.961